bahrus/be-rewritten/README.md

 # be-rewritten

+## Backdrop

 The platform is showing very little interest in [my proposal to allow processing of streaming HTML in a service worker](https://discourse.wicg.io/t/proposal-support-cloudflares-htmlrewriter-api-in-workers/5721) (sniff!).
-Consequently, we have little choice but to do something on the main thread, which is what this element decorator does, via mutation observing (sigh).
+Consequently, we have little choice but to do something on the main thread when we stream in HTML, which is what this element decorator does, via mutation observing (sigh).

+## Mission

-Extend be-written, but be able to apply be-decorated element behaviors on selected elements as they appear, including DTR and xslt transforms.
+*be-rewritten* extends *be-written*, by adding the ability to apply be-decorated element behaviors on selected elements as they render on to the screen, including DTR and xslt transforms.

 ```html
 <div be-rewritten='{